vanhoefm/macstealer/README.md

 **meaningless from a security perspective.
 The MacStealing attack can be performed without creating a** **rogue AP and therefore makes attacks easier.**

+<a id="id-misunderstandings"></a>
+## 8.2.
+Common misunderstandings

+- The goal of our attack isn't to bypass MAC address deny/allow lists on Access Points.
+Spoofing MAC addresses to bypass MAC address filtering is a different and known attack.

+- The goal of our attack isn't to hijack someone's paid connection in Wi-Fi hotspots.
+For instance, some open (or protected) hotspots require the user to pay before being allowed to access the internet.
+  Often a paying subscriber is recognized based on their MAC address, and an adversary can spoof a victim's MAC address to gain access to the Internet.
+This is not the purpose of our attack; the goal of MacStealer is to bypass client isolation.

+- Our attack also affects networks that defend against the Hole 196 vulnerability.
+For instance, [Passpoint](https://www.wi-fi.org/discover-wi-fi/passpoint) (formerly Hotspot 2.0) networks are required to prevent the Hole 196 vulnerability, but are still vulnerable to our attack.

+- Our attack works in networks that defend against ARP spoofing.
+It badly-secured Wi-Fi networks, an adversary can trivially perform ARP spoofing to intercept a victim's traffic, and our attack is not really practical.
+However, modern networks, which may have malicious insiders, rely on client isolation or other methods to prevent machine-in-the-middle attacks.
+Our attacker bypasses all these modern defenses and still enables an adversary to intercept traffic toward a victim.

+To summarize, our attack affects Wi-Fi networks where clients are prevented from attacking each other, enabling an adversary to intercept traffic to another client.

 <a id="id-change-log"></a>
 # 9. Change log